SURF Lab Diversity and Inclusion Mission Statement

 - We recognize that in faculty-student relationships there are inherent power dynamics that can silence the voices of students and create an environment where students feel unsafe sharing their thoughts and opinions.
 Dr. Shorey is committed to creating an open environment in which students feel safe and comfortable bringing important concerns and perspectives to him.

-- We strive to treat all students and staff in the laboratory as equals (regardless of position or time in the lab), where all opinions and beliefs are valued.
+- We strive to treat all students and staff in the laboratory, including our community partners, as equals (regardless of position or time in the lab), where all opinions and beliefs are valued.

 - We are committed to being a lab that is welcoming, affirming, and supportive of people’s unique identities and experiences, with paramount importance given to the health and well-being of lab members.
 This means: